cgadvisors/imp/README.md

 ## How it works

 ### Convert CSV to JSON
-Let's say you have a data file office.csv containing a list of offices in CSV format and you want to convert the data in that file into JSON format.
+Let's say you have a data file <a href="https://raw.githubusercontent.com/cgadvisors/imp/master/office.csv">office.csv</a> containing a list of offices in CSV format and you want to convert the data in that file into JSON format.

 Simply run the command